 Best All-Inclusive Breakfast Resort or Hotel in Puerto Rico: Copamarina

-The Copamarina has a relaxing beach for strolling and for simply relishing the fresh sea air while lounging in a hammock.
+The Copamarina Beach Resort has a relaxing beach for strolling and for simply relishing the fresh sea air while lounging in a hammock.
 There is a playground for children and tennis lessons for adults.
 Guests can find their inner tranquility at the Ni Spa, to be followed by some fine dining at three in-house restaurants.

 Best Resort or Hotel for Couples in Puerto Rico: Wyndham Grand Rio Mar

 The Wyndham has several outstanding wedding packages to fulfill everyone’s romantic dreams.
-From the rainforest to stunning beaches, there are few more romantic getaways.
+From the rainforest to stunning beaches, there are a few more romantic getaways.

 The onsite casino beckons with slots, tables, and live music on weekends.